braincogsci/mbcs-projects/Research Project 1/Research Project 1 Manual.md

 4. Data acquisition
 5. Data analysis

-For _Research Project 1_, the student is expected to engage in at least points 3 and in additional point 4 or 5.
-Project design *can* be part of _Research Project 1_, but is required only in _Research Project 2_.
-In the case data acquisition is not part of _Research Project 1_, it must be done in _Research Project 2_.
-Simulated or synthetic data does not count as data acquisition.
+It is not always feasible to fit all these components into a single project. *Research Project 1* should focus on data acquisition and/or analysis, while *Research Project 2* should ideally cover the whole cycle.
+It is okay if only one of the two project covers data acquisition or experimental design.
+Generating synthetic data does **not** count as data acquisition.

 When submitting the research proposal, the student is asked to indicate which of these aspects are covered by the respective project.